Kisse Pyaar Karoon: Plot

 Even though John's disdain hurt Sid and Amit, they were still determined to save him from Sheetal.
 During this time, they encounter Natasha, who was back from her tour.
 They tell her all about John and Sheetal, which is when Natasha reveals she was also in love with John all this while.
-They decide to introduce Natasha into John's life again, so that he may leave Sheetal.
+They decide to introduce Natasha into John's life again so that he may leave Sheetal.
 Contrary to their hopes, Natasha's reappearance does not affect John much.
 So, Sid and Amit decide to kidnap Sheetal.
 They leave a car to blow up in the forest to make it look like Sheetal died, when in fact she was held hostage at Sid's place.
 With John thinking Sheetal died, Natasha comes forth to support him, and they start dating.

 Sid and Sheetal start developing feelings for each other during the time she was held hostage at his house.
 It creates a rift between Sid and Amit.
 A dejected Amit goes to Munna Bhai and tells him about the entire kidnapping plan and how Sheetal is creating problems between him and Sid.
 Munna Bhai suggests that Amit have her killed.
 He tells Amit to contact AK 47 to do the job.
 When he contacts AK 47, he gets shot at since Sheetal worked for AK 47.
 Luckily, Sid manages to rescue Amit, and they immediately go to the police station to report the shooting.
-Unfortunately, Inspector Jadhav was present at the station, who locks them up for kidnapping.
+Unfortunately, Inspector Jadhav was present at the station, who locked them up for kidnapping.
 AK 47 rescues Sheetal and tells her to go back to John and marry him.

 John is now forced to choose between Natasha and Sheetal.
-He also thinks Natasha was involved in Sheetal's kidnapping, which hurts Natasha.
+He also thinks Natasha was involved in Sheetal's kidnapping, which hurt Natasha.
 She decides to leave for America for good.
 John informs Sid and Amit that he will marry Sheetal.
 Munna Bhai and Julie ram their car through the walls of the lockup and escape with Sid and Amit.

 At John's wedding, high security is placed by AK 47 and Inspector Jadhav.
-Sid, Munna Bhai, and Amit disguise themselves as Amar, Akbar, and Anthony respectively and enter the wedding.
+Sid, Munna Bhai, and Amit disguise themselves as Amar, Akbar, and Anthony, respectively, and enter the wedding.
 Their disguise is soon uncovered as AK 47's goons start attacking them.
 Meanwhile, John finds out Natasha is with him at the pedestal and not Sheetal.
 Natasha tells John about Sheetal's truth.
-Sheetal also comes forward and reveals to John that she worked for AK 47 only because he trapped her brother in the drugs trade so that he can use her for his ulterior motives.
+Sheetal also comes forward and reveals to John that she worked for AK 47 because he trapped her brother in the drug trade so that he could use her for his ulterior motives.
 When she tells him that AK 47 killed his father, he joins Sid and Amit in beating up AK 47 and his goons.
 Soon, Julie brings the police with her and gets AK 47 and his men arrested.

 In the end, John and Natasha, Sid and Sheetal, and Amit and Julie get married together at the same ceremony.